aloubyansky/playground/sbom-integration-contract.md

 #### Open questions

 - **Semantic fit of `provides`**: its canonical CycloneDX meaning is "implements a specification/standard" (CBOM origin); the product-membership reading follows Red Hat's usage but is broader than the field's documented intent.
-- **Consumer key for attribution**: confirm whether Trustify / SBOMer keys attribution off `component.cpe` / `evidence.identity` (correct) or relies on the RH CPE-as-`bom-ref` convention — this determines whether purl-as-`bom-ref` is safe to adopt.
+- **Consumer key for attribution**: confirm whether the consumer (Trustify) keys attribution off `component.cpe` / `evidence.identity` (correct) or relies on the RH CPE-as-`bom-ref` convention emitted by generators such as SBOMer — this determines whether purl-as-`bom-ref` is safe to adopt.

 ## 6. Reference Implementations